-Referring back to Figure 4, ridership patterns differ across modes.
-Non-electric dockless vehicles have achieved much lower average rides per day per vehicle over the course of the demonstration, compared to both electric dockless vehicles and Capital Bikeshare.
+Referring back to Figure 3, ridership patterns differ across modes.
+Non-electric dockless vehicles have achieved fewer average rides per day per vehicle over the course of the demonstration, compared to both electric dockless vehicles and Capital Bikeshare.

 The following graphs compare the usage of dockless bikes, dockless scooters, dockless e-bikes, Capital Bikeshare members, and Capital Bikeshare casual riders from March 2018 (when scooters were introduced) to the end of May 2018.
-Figure 7 and Figure 8 show the usage of different modes during the day for week days and weekends.
+Figure 6 and Figure 7 show the usage of different modes during the day for week days and weekends.
 The peak period varies substantially across the modes during the working days but it occurs at almost the same time on weekends for all modes.
 Capital Bikeshare members and dockless e-bikes are the most similar.
 They have clear peak hours at 8-9 a.m. and at 5-6 p.m. with a smaller peak around noon at 12-1 p.m.
 This suggests that they are often used for commuting.

-Casual Capital Bikeshare riders, riders who do not have a membership, do not have a morning peak.
+Casual Capital Bikeshare riders, who do not have a membership, do not have a morning peak.
 Starting at 6 a.m., the number of casual rides gradually increases reaching the highest point at 5 p.m., and then it precipitously drops.
 Morning peak for dockless bicycles and dockless scooters last longer, from 8-10 a.m.
-Scooters have their highest usage between 12 p.m. to 6 p.m. and they have the lowest usage after 6 p.m. due to their charging needs.
+Scooters have their highest usage between 12 p.m. to 6 p.m.
+Due to the standard practice of removing fleets in the evening, for charging purposes, the scooters have the lowest usage after 6 p.m.
 Dockless afternoon peak happens between 5 p.m. to 7 p.m.

-Figure 7 Usage trends over the course of the week day for different modes of vehicle sharing
+Figure 6 Usage trends over the course of the week day for different modes of vehicle sharing.
+Capital Bikeshare members usage peaks during commute times and dockless e-bikes usage follows the Capital Bikeshare membership trend.

-Around 80 percent of rides during weekends happen between 10 a.m. and 6 p.m and this is common in all the modes.
+Around 80 percent of rides during weekends happen between 10 a.m. and 6 p.m. and this is common in all the modes.
 Similar to the week day pattern, scooters trips are concentrated during daylight hours.